 - 1. How is first aid distinguished from basic life support? - 2.
 What is a secondary assessment? - 3.
 What is asthma? - 4.
 What are the signs and symptoms of a heart attack? - 5.
 What are hypoglycemia and hyperglycemia? - 6.
 What is the primary first aid for a seizure? - 7.
 What is the primary first aid action for poisoning? - 8.
-What is the preferred first aid for exertional dehydration? - 10.
+What is the preferred first aid for exertional dehydration? - 9.
+What restrictions should be observed by someone who may have suffered a concussion? - 10.
 What action provides the best chance for survival of an avulsed tooth?